Lecture from: 23.09.2025 | Video: Video ETHZ

 The Economist’s Toolkit: Models and Assumptions

-We concluded last time by establishing the economist’s role as a scientist.
+The previous lecture established the economist’s role as a scientist.
 A key part of this role is the use of models.
-To understand a complex world, we must simplify it.
+To understand a complex world, simplification is necessary.
 This is the role of assumptions.

 Economists make assumptions to distill complex realities into manageable models.
-The world is too noisy to analyze in its entirety; we must filter out what is less relevant to focus on the core mechanisms.
+The world is too noisy to analyze in its entirety; less relevant factors must be filtered out to focus on the core mechanisms.
 The art of scientific thinking lies in choosing the right assumptions, those that simplify without distorting the essential question at hand.

 Models are Maps

-Think of an economic model as a map.
+An economic model can be thought of as a map.
 A map is, by definition, an incorrect simplification of reality.
-But its usefulness depends on the question you’re asking.
-To find your way around Zurich, you need different maps for navigating municipalities versus city streets.
+But its usefulness depends on the question being asked.
+Navigating Zurich requires different maps for understanding municipalities versus city streets.

 For navigating London’s subway, the schematic Tube map is far superior to a geographically accurate street map.
 It intentionally distorts distance and location to make the system understandable.
-It’s “wrong,” but it’s useful.
-Economic models are the same: we knowingly make simplifying assumptions (e.g., “the world has only two countries”) if they help us answer a specific question clearly.
+It is “wrong,” but it is useful.
+Economic models work the same way: simplifying assumptions (e.g., “the world has only two countries”) are made knowingly if they help answer a specific question clearly.

-In any model, we distinguish between two types of variables:
+In any model, two types of variables are distinguished:

-- Endogenous Variables: The outcomes we want to explain.
+- Endogenous Variables: The outcomes to be explained.
 Their values are determined within the model.

 Our First Model: The Circular-Flow Diagram

-This is a visual model of the macroeconomy that shows how money and resources flow between its key actors: households and firms.
+This is a visual model of the macroeconomy showing how money and resources flow between its key actors: households and firms.

-In its simplest form, we have two actors and two markets:
+In its simplest form, there are two actors and two markets:

 - Households: Own the factors of production (labor, land, capital) and consume goods and services.